 - 2014 – 2020: Member of the editorial board of the International Journal of Social Research Methodology.

 - 2012 – 2021: Member of the editorial board of International Education Journal: Comparative Perspectives.
 IEJ is the flagship journal of the Australian and New Zealand Comparative and International Education Society (ANZCIES).

 - 2014 – 2017: Editor of the Centre for Longitudinal Studies working papers series.

 - 2012 – 2016: Member of the editorial board of Higher Education Studies

-Referee (2007 – Present): Public opinion quarterly, Journal of the Royal Statistical Society, series A; Sociology of Education; Journal of Education Policy; Social Science Research; International Journal of Social Research Methodology; Journal of Social Policy; the Comparative Education Review; International Review of Education; Asia-Pacific Education Review; Compare: A Journal of Comparative and International Education; Nordic Journal of Working Life Studies; London Review of Education; Bulletin of Economic Research; and Educational Assessment Evaluation and Accountability.
+Referee (2007 – Present): British Journal of Educational Studies, Theory and Research in Education, Educational Review, Large-scale Assessments in Education, Public opinion quarterly, Journal of the Royal Statistical Society, series A; Sociology of Education; Journal of Education Policy; Social Science Research; International Journal of Social Research Methodology; Journal of Social Policy; the Comparative Education Review; International Review of Education; Asia-Pacific Education Review; Compare: A Journal of Comparative and International Education; Nordic Journal of Working Life Studies; London Review of Education; Bulletin of Economic Research; and Educational Assessment Evaluation and Accountability.

 Research, Teaching, and Consultancy

 - January 2018 – March 2019: Lead Analyst.
 Development of the Program for International Student Assessment’s PISA 2021 ICT framework and questionnaire items.
 Jointly funded by the European Commission and the OECD: €250,000.